-The Minimum Revenue Provision Policy Statement for 2021/22:
+The Minimum Revenue Provision Policy Statement for 2022/23:

-- In accordance with the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 the Council's policy for the calculation of MRP in 2021/22 shall be that the Council will set aside an amount each year which it deems to be prudent and appropriate, having regard to statutory requirements and relevant guidance issued by MHCLG; and - The Council will also consider the use of capital receipts to pay down any MRP incurred.
+In accordance with the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008 the Council's policy for the calculation of MRP in 2021/22 shall be that the Council will set aside an amount each year which it deems to be prudent and appropriate, having regard to statutory requirements and relevant guidance issued by DCLG.
 The policy will be reviewed on an annual basis.